bharatsonwane/team-orbit/backend/docs/api/DATABASE.md

 # Database Schema Documentation

-Complete database schema and relationship documentation for the Lokvani backend.
+Complete database schema and relationship documentation for the TeamOrbit backend.

 ## 🗄️ Database Overview

-The Lokvani backend uses PostgreSQL as the primary database with the following characteristics:
+The TeamOrbit backend uses PostgreSQL as the primary database with the following characteristics:

 - **Database Engine:** PostgreSQL 12+
 - **Connection Pooling:** pg library with connection pooling